Karumi/KotlinMultiplatformApp/README.md

 ### Run tests locally

-- JVM shared code: ./gradlew :shared:jvmTest
+- Shared code: ./gradlew test connectedAndroidTest
-- IOS application: xcodebuild -workspace 'Dribbble app.xcworkspace' -scheme 'Dribbble app' -destination 'platform=iOS Simulator,name=iPhone 6s Plus' build test CODE_SIGN_IDENTITY=-
+- IOS application: xcodebuild -workspace 'PhotoGallery.xcworkspace' -scheme 'PhotoGallery' -destination 'platform=iOS Simulator,name=iPhone 6s Plus' build test CODE_SIGN_IDENTITY=-

+### Run app

+To run the application use the same tools you use in Android and IOS when you open the project with Intellj/Android Studio and XCode

 License